Soaring petrol costs have pushed inflation to its highest level for 40 years.

 It says retailers have to make higher profits on each litre sold to cover costs.

 What impact has the war in Ukraine had?

-It means demand for oil from other producers has increased, leading to higher prices.
+This means demand for oil from other producers has increased, leading to higher prices.

-And although the UK imports just 6% of its crude oil from Russia, it is still affected when global prices rise.
+Although the UK imports just 6% of its crude oil from Russia, it is still affected when global prices rise.

 What difference did cutting fuel duty make?

 In March, the government said it would cut fuel duty on petrol and diesel by 5p per litre for a year.

 At that time, petrol had hit 167p a litre, and diesel was close to hitting 180p for the first time.

 However, average prices have continued to rise and the 5p reduction has long been cancelled out.